marciof/Eon/specification/specification.md

 A function is a sequence composed of a function followed by zero or more values, the arguments.
 It extends the *List* prototype.

-Calling a function creates a new scope composed of closure variables and deferred argument key/value pairs, and then evaluates it in the new scope returning the result.
+Calling a function creates a new scope, prototypically inherited from the previous scope, composed of closure variables and deferred argument key/value pairs, and then evaluates it in this new scope returning the result.

 ### Examples ###